reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 - Magisk installed
 - Miui Core Magisk Module v4.0 or above installed (except you are in Miui ROM)

+## WARNING!!!
+- Possibility of bootloop or even softbrick or a service failure on Read-Only ROM with the Dolby Atmos.

 ## Installation Guide
 - Don't use ACDB module!
 - Remove any other Dolby module with different name (if it's the same name then no need)